 Home Country with Slim Randles is an hour-long show airing Saturdays at 1 pm and featuring classic country music, stories and fun.
 Slim is an old High Sierra mule packer and familiar newspaper columnist whose country humor is never out of style.
 Home Country is produced by long time Albuquerque radio personality Larry Ahrens.

-Two hour music documentaries produced by Paul Ingles air at noon Wednesdays, with a repeat at 2pm Saturdays.
-On Fridays at 2pm and Sundays at 10am tune in for Paul's award-winning Peace Talks Radio.
-He also tunes in Tuesdays at 3pm with 10,000 Good Songs, two hours of music selected just for KUPR.
+One hour music documentaries produced by Paul Ingles air at noon Wednesdays.
+On Fridays at 3 pm tune in for Paul's award-winning Peace Talks Radio.
+He also tunes in Thursdays at 1 pm with 10,000 Good Songs, two hours of great music.
 Paul has been in broadcasting since 1975 and has experience as a producer, news and sports reporter, recording engineer, editor, on-air personality, consultant, trainer and manager.
 We are grateful for his support of KUPR.

 We are proud to join over 140 NV1 affiliates (from reservation and village-based stations to top urban stations throughout the US and Canada).
 Native Voice One (NV1) is the distribution division of Anchorage-based Koahnic Broadcast Corporation.
 They bring Native voices to Alaska, the nation, and the world.
 NV1 content educates, advocates, and celebrates Indigenous life and values.
-We will be airing Voices from the Circle on Mondays, 2pm - Seers from the First People at 2pm Wednesdays, Talking Drum at 11 on Saturdays followed by Undercurrents. a free form music show hosted by Gregg McVicat (Tlingit).
+We air Reclaimed on Mondays, 2pm - at 11 am Saturday and 8 pm Sunday enjoy Undercurrents. a free form music show hosted by Gregg McVicar (Tlingit).

 Jared Ingersol hosts the syndicated radio program “Wandering Minstrels with Jared Ingersol”.
 The show spotlights a wide variety of folk music, from the traditional, to the contemporary, to the cutting edge; all its offshoots and branches — music from all around the world.
 We are airing this prerecorded show on Sunday nights at 8pm.